 “We got to go down in the basement of the FBI building and listen to them – with no hearing protection – shoot a submachine gun,” Selmer said.
 “That was really neat.
 Hard on the ears, but still neat.”

 Selmer said the trip was a good learning experience that had a lasting impact.
 He’s now retired after working many years for a utility in Skagway.
-But he also served four terms as city mayor and just recently filled in as interim borough mayor.
+But he also served four terms as city mayor and just recently filled in as interim borough manager.

 This time around, two students from Fairbanks and Juneau will travel down to Washington D.C. in March and pick up a $10,000 college scholarship.